jackrgm/jackrgm/README.md

 I've worked with Arduino, Azure DevOps, CMake, DDS communication, Git, YARP (Yet Another Robotics Platform), and SQLite among various other tools and technologies.

-I'm also familiar with Windows development, having worked with various Windows technologies including Command Prompt and Batch scripting, PowerShell, .NET and WPF applicatiins.
+I'm also familiar with Windows development, having worked with various Windows technologies including Command Prompt and Batch scripting, PowerShell, .NET and WPF applications.

 I've used a range of testing suites and tools, including CppUTest, Google Test (gtest), JUnit, and Parasoft, along with various self-made or specialised solutions.